Bandit Social Learning: Exploration under Myopic Behavior: Introduction

-\xhdr{Map of the paper.} Section~\ref{sec:prelims} introduces our model in detail and discusses the various behaviors that it allows.
-Section~\ref{sec:fail} derives the learning failures.
-Section~\ref{sec:UB} provides upper bounds on regret for optimistic agents.
-Section~\ref{sec:bayes} and Section~\ref{sec:priors} handle agents with Bayesian beliefs.
-Due to the page limit, some of the proofs are moved to appendices.
+\xhdr{Map of the paper.} Section~\ref{sec:prelims} introduces our model in detail and discusses various allowed behaviors.
+Sections~\ref{sec:fail} and~\ref{sec:UB} discuss, resp., the learning failures and the positive results for our main (frequentist) model.
+Sections~\ref{sec:bayes} and~\ref{sec:priors} handle Bayesian agents: resp., for a fixed (frequentist) bandit instance and for Bayesian bandits.
+Negative results for $K\geq 2$ arms are Section~\ref{sec:K}.
+Numerical simulations are in Section~\ref{sec:expts}.
+Some unessential proofs are moved to appendices.

-\subsection{Related Work}
+\section{Related Work}

-\xhdr{Social learning.} A large literature on social learning studies agents that learn over time in a shared environment.
-A prominent topic is the presence or absence of learning failures such as ours.
-Models vary across several dimensions, such as: which information is acquired (resp., transmitted), what is the communication network, whether agents are long-lived or only act once, how they choose their actions, etc. Below we discuss several lines of work that are most relevant.
+\textbf{Social learning.} A vast literature on social learning studies agents that learn over time in a shared environment.
+Learning failures such as ours (or absence thereof) is a prominent topic.
+Models vary across several dimensions, such as: which information is acquired or transmitted, what is the communication network, whether agents are long-lived or only act once, how they choose their actions, etc. All models from prior work are very different from ours.
+Below we separate our model from several lines of work that are most relevant.

-First, in ``sequential social learning", starting from \citep{Banerjee-qje92,Welch92,Bikhchandani-jpe92,SmithSorensen-econometrica00}, agents observe private signals, but only the chosen actions are observable in the future; see \citet{Golub-survey16} for a survey.
+In ``sequential social learning", starting from \citep{Banerjee-qje92,Welch92,Bikhchandani-jpe92,SmithSorensen-econometrica00}, agents observe private signals, but only the chosen actions are observable in the future; see \citet{Golub-survey16} for a survey.
 The social planner (who chooses agents' actions given access to the knowledge of all previous agents) only needs to \emph{exploit}, \ie choose the best action given the previous agents' signals, whereas in our model it also needs to \emph{explore}.
-Learning failures are (also) of primary interest, but they occur for an entirely different reason: restricted information flow, \ie the fact that the private signals are not observable in the future.
+Learning failures are (also) of primary interest, but they occur for an entirely different reason: restricted information flow, since the private signals are not observable in the future.